-In December 2016, the Organization entered into a debt transaction to access additional funds through the New Markets Tax Credit (NMTC) Program.
+In December 2016, the Organization entered into certain debt transactions to access additional funds through the New Markets Tax Credit (NMTC) Program.
 These funds were used towards the construction of a second facility.
 The NMTC Program permits taxpayers to claim federal tax credits for making Qualified Equity Investments (QEI) in a designated Community Development Entity (CDE).
 The CDE must use substantially all of the proceeds to make Qualified Low-Income Community Investments (QLICIs).
 The tax credits are claimed over a seven-year period and equate to 39% of the QLICIs.
-The Organization has partnered with an investor, City First Capital 46, LLC, to utilize the NMTC program.
+The Organization has partnered with an investor, Wells Fargo Community Investment Holdings, LLC (the "Investor"), to utilize the NMTC program.

-City First Capital 46, LLC established a special purpose entity called Bright Beginnings Investment Fund, LLC (BBIF) to raise the capital for the transaction.
-BBIF was funded with \$2,616,300 of equity from City First Capital 46, LLC and \$6,693,700 from the Organization.
+The Investor established a special purpose entity called Bright Beginnings Investment Fund, LLC (BBIF) to raise the capital for the transaction.
+BBIF was funded with \$2,616,300 of equity from the Investor and a \$6,693,700 loan from the Organization.

-This capital raised by BBIF was used to make a \$9,310,000 QEI in a CDE, called City First New Market Fund II, LLC, a wholly-owned subsidiary of BBIF.
+This capital raised by BBIF was used to make a \$9,310,000 QEI in a CDE, called City First Capital 46, LLC, for a 99.99% interest in the CDE, with the remaining 0.01% interest held by City First New Market Fund II, LLC.
 The CDE then loaned these funds to BBI Holdings, Inc. in the form of two notes.

-The first note payable (QLICI Loan A), has a balance of \$6,693,700 as of September 30, 2022 and 2021 and bears interest at 1.703% per annum.
+The first note payable (QLICI Loan A), has a balance of \$6,693,700 as of September 30, 2023 and 2022 and bears interest at 1.703% per annum.
 The note matures on December 31, 2051.
 The note requires quarterly interest only payments through December 5, 2024, at which time the note requires quarterly payments of principal and interest through the term of the note.